 When I joined in late 2006, there were three venues under the AVA banner, Talk Straight and Down Range, as well as the AVA proper.
 Dave soon closed down the first two and integrated them into a single AVA forum.

 He also added a Dark Side forum, for PCP airguns, a Pellet and Target Collector forum, and one for Toys That Shoot.
-You can see archives of all these forums here.
+You can see archives of several AVA forums here.

 Fast forward to 2018 and the AVA has migrated to the Tapatalk platform after it bought up Network 54.
 Hopefully many of the loyal original posters will migrate along with it, and a new generation will follow in their footsteps.

 When it migrated, the AVA had about 8,000 threads and over 51,000 posts.
 They are preserved for posterity here.

 Before the migration I captured screen shots of some pages at random, most of them from the first few years of the AVA (in more or less descending date order):